orbitrc/SolarPanel/README.md

 [![CDNJS version](https://img.shields.io/cdnjs/v/feather-icons.svg?style=flat-square)](https://cdnjs.com/libraries/feather-icons)
 [![Donate](https://img.shields.io/badge/donate-paypal-blue.svg?style=flat-square)](https://www.paypal.me/colebemis/5)

-## What is Feather?
+## What is SolarPanel Icons?

-Feather is a collection of simply beautiful open source icons.
+SolarPanel Icons is an icon set which is forked from [Feather](https://feathericons.com), a collection of simply beautiful open source icons.
 Each icon is designed on a 24x24 grid with an emphasis on simplicity, consistency, and flexibility.

 https://feathericons.com